vitormhenrique/OctoPrint-Enclosure/README.md

 The response will either have YES or NO at the end of the first line.
 If it is yes, then the temperature will be at the end of the second line, in 1/000 degrees C.

-Copy the serial number, you will need to configure the plugin
+Copy the serial number, you will need to configure the plugin.
+Note that for the serial number includes the 28-, for example 28-0000069834ff.

 * For the SI7021, BME280 and TMP102 sensors